-- All tuition payments are due and payable on the 1st business working day of the month PRIOR to the start of the month for which your child will receive services. - The first tuition payment is due by August 2, 2021 for students to start preschool on August 23, 2021. - Payments not honored by your financial institution will result in suspension of services.
+- All tuition payments are due and payable on the 1st business working day of the month PRIOR to the start of the month for which your child will receive services. - The first tuition payment is due by August 1, 2022 for students to start preschool on August 23, 2022. - Payments not honored by your financial institution will result in suspension of services.
 Reinstatement can occur only after all fees are paid in full and space is available. - Continued late or non-payment may result in your child's temporary or permanent removal from the preschool program. - A \$10.00 late fee will be charged for EACH WEEK the payment is late.
-Your balance must be paid in full to avoid this late fee. - A \$25.00 fee will be assessed for all unhonored payments by your financial institution. - No adjustments will be made for holidays, sick days or vacations.
+Your balance must be paid in full to avoid this late fee. - A \$25.00 fee will be assessed for all payments not honored by your financial institution. - No adjustments will be made for holidays, sick days or vacations.
 All payments are non-refundable.

-2021-2022 EXTENDED DAY CHILDCARE
+2022-2023 EXTENDED DAY CHILDCARE